-- 9.11.6.1 An Employee who has given their employer notice of taking leave under clause 9.11 must, if required by the Employer, give evidence that would reasonably satisfy that the leave is taken for the purpose specified. - 9.11.6.2 Depending on the circumstances such evidence may include a document issued by the police service, a court or family violence support service, or a statutory declaration. - 9.11.7 Service and continuity - 9.11.7.1 The time an Employee is on leave with family and domestic violence counts as service and does not break the Employee's continuity of service. - 9.11.8 Confidentiality - 9.11.8.1 Employers must ensure that information an Employee has provided concerning this leave under clause 9.11.6 is treated confidentially, as far as reasonably practicable. - 9.11.8.2 Notwithstanding clause 9.11.8.1, the employer may disclose information provided by an Employee if the disclosure is required by law or is necessary to protect the life, health or safety of the Employee or another person.
+- 9.12.6.1 An Employee who has given their employer notice of taking leave under clause 9.12 must, if required by the Employer, give evidence that would reasonably satisfy that the leave is taken for the purpose specified. - 9.12.6.2 Depending on the circumstances such evidence may include a document issued by the police service, a court or family violence support service, or a statutory declaration.

+9.12.7 Service and continuity

+9.12.7.1 The time an Employee is on leave with family and domestic violence counts as service and does not break the Employee's continuity of service.

+9.12.8 Confidentiality

+- 9.12.8.1 Employers must ensure that information an Employee has provided concerning this leave under clause 9.12.6 is treated confidentially, as far as reasonably practicable. - 9.12.8.2 Notwithstanding clause 9.12.8.1, the employer may disclose information provided by an Employee if the disclosure is required by law or is necessary to protect the life, health or safety of the Employee or another person.

-9.12 Emergency Services Leave
+9.13 Emergency Services Leave

-- 9.12.1 Council supports participation by Employees in emergency management activities which provide valuable community protection against loss of life and property. - 9.12.2 The Chief Executive Officer may approve paid Emergency Services Leave for Employees who participate in emergency management activities related to an emergency or natural disaster during normal working hours. - 9.12.3 Voluntary attendance at incidents would not normally qualify for approval.
-Alternative leave entitlements should be utilised. - 9.12.4 Employees who are members of organisations such as the Country Fire Service (CFS) and State Emergency Service (SES) should give prior advice of their membership to their line manager. - 9.12.5 Where possible, Employees should advise their line manager in advance by telephone if they are required to participate in an emergency management activity which could involve them being absent from work. - 9.12.6 An Employee who applies for leave under this clause shall provide evidence that they have been requested by or on behalf on the body to carry out the activity. - 9.12.7 Upon completion of the emergency or natural disaster, the Employee will provide a statement of attendance to support taking such leave.
+- 9.13.1 Council supports participation by Employees in emergency management activities which provide valuable community protection against loss of life and property. - 9.13.2 The Director may approve paid Emergency Services Leave for Employees who participate in emergency management activities related to an emergency or natural disaster during normal working hours. - 9.13.3 Voluntary attendance at incidents would not normally qualify for approval.

+Alternative leave entitlements should be utilised. - 9.13.4 Employees who are members of organisations such as the Country Fire Service (CFS) and State Emergency Service (SES) should give prior advice of their membership to their line manager. - 9.13.5 Where possible, Employees should advise their line manager in advance by telephone if they are required to participate in an emergency management activity which could involve them being absent from work. - 9.13.6 An Employee who applies for leave under this clause shall provide evidence that they have been requested by or on behalf on the body to carry out the activity. - 9.13.7 An application for Emergency Services Leave may be made where an Employee has not had a 10-hour break between participating in an emergency management activity and their expected commencement of shift the next day with Council. - 9.13.8 Upon completion of the emergency or natural disaster, the Employee will provide a statement of attendance to support taking such leave.

-9.13 Blood Donation
+9.14 Blood Donation

-9.13.1 As part of Council's Well Being Program, in addition to the provision of health screening and flu vaccination, Employees have the opportunity to request time off work to donate blood or blood products.

-- 9.13.2 Such paid time off work will be approved by the Team Leader/Coordinator for up to two (2) hours on no more than three (3) occasions per calendar year. - 9.13.3 The Employee shall arrange for the absence to be at a time suitable to the operations of the Employee's work group and be as close as possible to the beginning or ending of the Employee's ordinary work hours. - 9.13.4 An Employee may be requested to provide a certificate of attendance.
+- 9.14.1 As part of Council's Well Being Program, in addition to the provision of health screening and flu vaccination, Employees have the opportunity to request time off work to donate blood or blood products. - 9.14.2 Such paid time off work will be approved by the Team Leader/Coordinator for up to two (2) hours on no more than four (4) occasions per calendar year. - 9.14.3 The Employee shall arrange for the absence to be at a time suitable to the operations of the Employee's work group and be as close as possible to the beginning or ending of the Employee's ordinary work hours. - 9.14.4 An Employee may be requested to provide a certificate of attendance.

-9.14 Community Volunteering
+9.15 Community Volunteering